release-engineering/greenwave/docs/messaging.rst

-of the API call) would change for a policy predefined in the Greenwave configuration, i.e. when there is a new test result in ResultsDB or a new waiver in WaiverDB related to a predefined policy, and the new result/waiver changes the previous decision.
+of the API call) would change for a policy predefined in the Greenwave configuration, i.e. when there is a new test result in ResultsDB or a new waiver in WaiverDB related to a predefined policy, and the new result/waiver changes the previous decision, specifically satisfied or unsatisfied requirements (ignoring ``result_id`` values).
 The new result/waiver and related policy must have the subject type, product version, and test case name match.

 The message topic is "greenwave.decision.update".